-NetWire is a registered service mark of Novell, Inc. in the United States and other countries.

-Network Navigator is a registered trademark of Novell, Inc. in the United States.

-Network Navigator - AutoPilot is a registered trademark of Novell, Inc. in the United States and other countries.

-Network Navigator - Dispatcher is a registered trademark of Novell, Inc. in the United States.

-Network Support Encyclopedia and NSE are trademarks of Novell, Inc.
+- NetWire is a registered service mark of Novell, Inc. in the United States and other countries. - Network Navigator is a registered trademark of Novell, Inc. in the United States. - Network Navigator AutoPilot is a registered trademark of Novell, Inc. in the United States and other countries. - Network Navigator Dispatcher is a registered trademark of Novell, Inc. in the United States and other countries. - Network Support Encyclopedia and NSE are trademarks of Novell, Inc.